-Sears, Roebuck and Company retail stores stock service parts such as sealing rings, steam gauges, automatic air vents, and other standard items for the purpose of providing quick service on replacement parts.
+Montgomery Ward and Company retail stores stock service parts such as sealing rings, automatic air vents, steam gauges and other standard items for the purpose of providing quick service on replacement parts.

-If any part of your Cooker-Canner needs replacement and you cannot obtain it from one of our retail stores, you may order the part direct from the Sears, Roebuck mail order plant nearest to you.
-These plants are located in Memphis, Chicago, Philadelphia, Boston, Minneapolis, Atlanta, Kansas City, Dallas, Los Angeles, Seattle and Greensboro, Order the part you want by number, as listed on page 71.
-BE SURE TO PRINT YOUR NAME AND ADDRESS CLEARLY.
+If any part on your Cooker needs replacement and you can not obtain it from one of our retail stores, you may order the part direct from the Montgomery Ward mail order plant nearest to you.
+Order the part you want by number, as listed on Page 71.
+BE SURE TO PRINT YOUR NAME AND ADDRESS CLEARLY, and to enclose proper remittance.